-Robert D. Short III, Ph.D., the Company's Chief Technical Officer and Chief Scientist, is the father-in-law of Corby Hoback, who is employed by the Company as a Senior Principal Engineer.
+Robert D. Short III, Ph.D., the Company's Chief Scientist, is the father-in-law of Corby Hoback, who is employed by the Company as a Director of Software Project Engineer.
 Corby Hoback is not an executive officer of the Company.
-During fiscal 2019, Corby Hoback received an aggregate of \$174,811 in the form of salary, \$58,425 in the form of option grants and \$50,915 in the form of stock awards.
-Corby Hoback is currently compensated at a level that the Company believes is comparable to other employees in similar positions of responsibility at comparable companies.